gerasev-kirill/django-rest-framework-angular-resource-generator/README.md

 		username: '',
 		password: ''
 	};
-	// if needed to keep the user logged in for longer time then browser sessio, you can add the following field
+	// if needed to keep the user logged in for longer time then browser session, you can add the following field
 	$scope.data.rememberMe = true;
 	// rememberMe - impacts only the djAuth service